16 FUN Things To Do At Moraine Lake

 Hike to Consolation Lakes

-Consolation Lakes is a more accessible, family-friendly alternative to Tower of Babel.
+Consolation Lakes is a more accessible, family-friendly alternative to the Tower of Babel.
 This is a great beginner Banff hike that can be paired with the Moraine Lake Lakeshore Trail or Moraine Lake Rockpile Trail.

 You get views of the scree slopes from the Tower of Babel along the hike.
 The hike passes through the old-growth forest before arriving at an alpine field and wetlands with the Consolation Lakes at the end.
 Once at the lakes, you’ll get tremendous views of Mount Fay.